medvedevgroup/SibeliaZ/README.md

 * Intel TBB library properly installed on your system.
 In other words, G++ should be able to find TBB libs (future releases will not depend on TBB)

+SibeliaZ was tested with CMake 3.5.1, gcc 5.4.0 and TBB 4.4.
-The easiest way to install the dependencies is to use a package management system, for APT on Debian systems they can be installed by the following:
+The easiest way to install the dependencies is to use a package management system.
+For APT on Debian systems they can be installed by the following, which should take only a couple of minutes:

 	sudo apt-get install git cmake g++ libtbb-dev